MackHeller/Copernican-Sky/brd.md

 > Magic Wooden Sword EXAMPLE

-> WC: F
+> Weapon Class: F

-> WP: Sword
+> Weapon Playsyle: Sword

-> Dmg: 57+(0.05*PA)
+> Damage: 57+(0.05*PA)

-> Mgc: All critical strikes and solid hits become light hits (for example, only a small number of magic items in the game.
+> Magic: All critical strikes and solid hits become light hits (for example, only a small number of magic items in the game.

-> SB
+> Skill Boosts

 > SKL +3